edemagbenyo/calculator/README.md

 To use calculator app, follow these steps:

-1. Enter a city name
-2. Hit the search button
+1. Compute an operation with the number and the operands.

 ## Contributing to calculator app